DERHAEUPTLING/contao-immobilienscout24-import-bundle/README.md

     persisting the changes.
 Use the option `--purge` to clear the database table and all downloaded files completely beforehand.

- 4. If you also want to import attachments, set up a cron job that executes the `immoscout24:scrape-attachments` command afterwards.
+ 4. We are using Contao's Virtual Filesystem feature.
+If you also want to adjust where the downloaded attachments should be stored, simply mount the `immoscout24` directory at another place.
+See the [Contao developer docs](https://docs.contao.org/dev/framework/filesystem/config/) for more information about this topic.

  5. Add one or more Immoscout24 modules in your theme and use it in the frontend:
     - The **Real estate list** displays a list of real estate objects.
 If you